PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:28:38
+Last updated: 2024-04-13 17:30:29
-Random Quote: Barney: "I'm dating a stripper."Ted: "Yes, I've seen your bus ad." - Ted Mosby
+Random Quote: To be a scientist is to be naive. - Valery Legasov